To Import Data from a Local File to a Table

 After the file is uploaded, the Common Settings dialog box is opened.

-5. To import an Excel spreadsheet, do the following in the Common Settings dialog box:
+5. If you are importing an Excel spreadsheet, do the following in the Common Settings dialog box:

 1. If an atypical null value is used in the uploaded file, specify the value in the Null Value box.